loethan10/cse15l-lab-reports/index.md

     </table>
   </li>

-  <li>Commit and push the resulting change to your Github account</li>
+  <li>Commit and push the resulting change to your Github account
     <table>
   <tr>
    <td> <p style="font:Tahoma;"><i>Using your mouse, enter GitHub Desktop.
 In the<br>